amdfanboi/testingrepo/README.md

-branch used to fix compile / run build issues and make sure everything is good
+branch used to fix compile / run build issues